awsdocs/amazon-rds-user-guide/doc_source/MonitoringOverview.md

  After you have enabled publishing, Amazon RDS continuously streams all of the DB instance log records to a log group\.
 For example, you have a log group `/aws/rds/instance/log type` for each type of log that you publish\.
 This log group is in the same AWS Region as the database instance that generates the log\.

  After you have published log records, you can use CloudWatch Logs to search and filter the records\.
-For more information about searching and filtering logs, see [Searching and Filtering Log Data](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/MonitoringLogData.html)\.
+For more information about searching and filtering logs, see [Searching and filtering log data](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/MonitoringLogData.html)\.

-### Viewing DB Instance Metrics<a name="USER_Monitoring"></a>
+### Viewing DB instance metrics<a name="USER_Monitoring"></a>

 Amazon RDS provides metrics so that you can monitor the health of your DB instances\.
 You can monitor both DB instance metrics and operating system \(OS\) metrics\.

 Following, you can find details about how to view metrics for your DB instance using the RDS console and CloudWatch\.
 For information on monitoring metrics for your DB instance's operating system in real time using CloudWatch Logs, see [Enhanced Monitoring](USER_Monitoring.OS.md)\.

-#### Viewing Metrics by Using the Console<a name="USER_Monitoring.CON"></a>
+#### Viewing metrics by using the console<a name="USER_Monitoring.CON"></a>

 **To view DB and OS metrics for a DB instance**